 MOL.
 We also perform rope access surveys on FPSO’s, and steel repairs using rope access.
-We are heavily involved with rope access surveys of underdeck structure in uncoated oil tankers and
+We are heavily involved in rope access surveys of underdeck structures in uncoated oil tankers and

-We have also performed rope access surveys in a number of international shipyards, including Singapore, Portugal, Las Palmas, United Kingdom,
+We have performed rope access surveys in a number of international shipyards, including Singapore, Portugal, Las Palmas, United Kingdom,

 strict and this is reflected in our exemplary safety record, which is based on a commitment to thorough training and diligent operational procedures.

 The main features of rope access operations are:

 The IRATA rope access worker works from two ropes - a working rope and a back-up safety rope - and is

 permanently attached to both.

 Each rope has a separate anchorage point and in the unlikely event of the working rope becoming damaged or unusable, the safety rope

 To prevent accidental dropping, all working tools are attached to the technician at all times with heavier items independently